Revealing the canalizing structure of Boolean functions: Algorithms and applications: Applications

 \subsection{Reverse engineering nested canalizing functions}

-When part of the canalizing structure of an NCF is known, one can generate all NCFs with that structure using the parametrization of NCFs corresponding to points in the affine space $\mathbb{F}^{2^n}_2$ provided in~\cite{jarrah2007nested}, together with the following corollary to Theorem~\ref{thm:he}.
+When part of the canalizing layer structure of an NCF is known, one can generate all NCFs with that structure using the parametrization of NCFs given in (\ref{coeffs}), together with the following corollary to Theorem~\ref{thm:he}.

 \begin{corollary} Let $f(x_1,\ldots,x_n)$ be a polynomial over $\mathbb{F}_2$.

 \begin{enumerate}

 \item A variable $x_i$ is canalizing in the first layer of $f$ with canalizing input 0 if and only if $f(x_1,\ldots,x_n)-f(0,\dots,0)=x_i\cdot g$ for some function $g$.